'Vision Zero' Road Safety Strategy 2024 to 2035

 8.16

-In previous years Surrey County Council offered two road safety drama workshops to all secondary schools across Surrey.
+Road safety drama workshops (ages 11 to 16): In previous years Surrey County Council offered two road safety drama workshops to all secondary schools across Surrey, funded by the previous road safety partnership.
 The first of these was disseminated to year seven (aged 11-12).
 This is the first year in secondary school when many students have recently become independent travellers and therefore are more prone to becoming injured while walking due to inexperience and risk taking.
-Another drama workshop was offered to year 11 students (aged 15- 16) and focused on the fact that this is a year where students prepare for college, sixth form or work, and are therefore could be exposed to increased peer pressure and risk due to being the passenger of a new inexperienced driver or are starting to consider becoming a driver themselves.
+Another drama workshop was offered to year 11 students (aged 15-16) and focused on the fact that this is a year where students prepare for college, sixth form or work, and are therefore could be exposed to increased peer pressure and risk due to being the passenger of a new inexperienced driver or are starting to consider becoming a driver themselves.

 8.17

-At the time of writing, we are aware that the Department for Transport is working on a new "Good Practice Guide for Road Safety Education" which we hope will be published soon.
-Therefore, we will review our workshops to ensure they still represent the latest best practice in accordance with the new guidance due to be published by the Department for Transport.
-We will roll out renewed workshops in the academic year 2024/25.
+At the time of writing, we are aware that the Department for Transport is working on a new 'Good Practice Guide for Road Safety Education' which we hope will be published soon.
+Therefore, we will review our workshops to ensure they still represent the latest best practice in accordance with the new guidance due to be published by the Department for Transport before recommissioning this intervention.

 8.18